What Are Closing Costs When Buying A Home

-Mortgage closing costs typically range from 2% to 5% of your total loan amount and cover the processing, legal, and administrative services required to finalize your home purchase.
+What Are Closing Costs When Buying A Home- Mortgage closing costs typically range from 2% to 5% of your total loan amount and cover the processing, legal, and administrative services required to finalize your home purchase.
 These out-of-pocket expenses are paid upfront on closing day, separate from your down payment.

 Below is an updated (June 2026) mortgage closing cost breakdown in a format suitable for your mortgage website.
-This aligns with current CFPB/TRID disclosure structure (Loan Estimate / Closing Disclosure), though exact fees vary by lender, state, loan type, and transaction type.
-CFPB continues to note that purchase closing costs commonly run 2%–5% of the home purchase price, while refinance costs are often somewhat lower as a percentage depending on escrow/tax setup.
+This aligns with the current CFPB/TRID disclosure structure (Loan Estimate / Closing Disclosure), though exact fees vary by lender, state, loan type, and transaction type.
+CFPB continues to note that purchase closing costs commonly run 2%–5% of the home purchase price, while refinance costs are often somewhat lower as a percentage, depending on escrow/tax setup.
 (Consumer Financial Protection Bureau)

 Estimated Mortgage Closing Costs Breakdown (Updated 06-2026)